SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/geolocation/GeolocationTutorial.md

 ---
-title: Hands on tutorial for creating an Adaptive Card Extension Card with geolocation action
+title: Create an Adaptive Card Extension with geolocation action
-description: Step by step guide on creating Adaptive Card Extension for Geolocation action. ms.date: 03/04/2022 ms.prod: sharepoint ms.localizationpriority: high
+description: Step by step guide on creating Adaptive Card Extension for Geolocation action. ms.date: 04/06/2022 ms.prod: sharepoint ms.localizationpriority: high
 ---
-# Hands on tutorial for creating an Adaptive Card Extension with geolocation action
+# Create an Adaptive Card Extension with geolocation action

 > [!NOTE]
 > This tutorial assumes that you have installed the SPFx v1.14